Living Dolls

 Living Dolls is an American television sitcom that aired on ABC from September 26 to December 30, 1989.
-It was a spin-off created by a writer from Who's the Boss? and featuring characters introduced during an episode of that show.
-The show was the acting debut of Halle Berry.
+Created by Ross Brown (who served as a writer and creative consultant during the fifth season of its parent series), it was a spin-off of Who's the Boss?, and featured characters introduced in the fifth-season episode of the same title that served as the show's backdoor pilot.
+The show was primarily notable for being Halle Berry’s first acting role.
 Both Who's the Boss? and Living Dolls were productions of Columbia Pictures Television for ABC.

 Synopsis

 The show featured Charlie Briscoe (Leah Remini), a friend of Samantha Micelli (the Who's the Boss? character played by Alyssa Milano).
 Samantha is dabbling in a modeling career and Charlie, a friend from Samantha's old Brooklyn neighborhood, comes to visit.
 While doing some test shots for a dog food commercial, it is discovered that Charlie is very photogenic.
 Charlie is then befriended by the owner of a modeling agency for teenage girls, Trish Carlin (Michael Learned).
 Trish is also a friend of advertising executive Angela Bower, one of the main characters on Who's the Boss?
 Trish becomes a mother figure to Charlie and the other models.